Achievable logoAchievable logo

 • Use properties of definite integrals to simplify expressions

-An accumulation function is defined by a definite integral with a variable upper limit:
+An accumulation function is defined using a definite integral with a variable upper limit:

 A(x)=∫axf(t)dt

-• f(t) is a known function (the rate of change)
+• f(t) is a known function (often interpreted as a rate of change).

 • A(x) is a new function that accumulates the net area from a to x.

-Think of A(x) as measuring the net area that has been added so far between t=a and t=x.
+You can think of A(x) as the net signed area added between t=a and t=x.

 Examples